iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.9/report.md

 > I just updated as there should be a new task tab for vaccination steward volunteers.
 I see nothing different<br> :date: __2021-01-14 18:39:42__

 > Version 12.8 on Android 10: looks like notifications may have been fixed, although now when I receive a task I get a "double ding" where my notification sound plays twice, almost over the top of itself.
 Still, this is better than silence.
 Some tasks still do not say what type of help is required until the "accept" button is clicked.
 UPDATE: forgot I had the "bypass silent" option on, was the only way I could receive alerts in prev. version.
 Yes, if off, I get one "ding" now as expected - thnx!<br> :date: __2021-01-13 12:48:32__

-> Update: issue now fixed with a distance slider on the 'me' tab, the app now works fine. ----- I am being inundated with requests that are far outside of the area I can reasonably travel.
-In the last 10 minutes I have had 31 requests to help, but all 5km-10km away.
-I have double checked that the app knows my location via the emailed link.
-I can't spend all day rejecting 3 requests a minute until I find one that is in a reasonable cycle/foot radius of my location.<br> :date: __2021-01-11 18:50:43__